bard/emacs-run-command/README.md

-Select external commands from smart lists that are based on project type, buffer mode, favorite scripts, or anything you fancy, and run them in compilation mode, with as few keystrokes as possible and without memorizing key bindings.
+Pick external commands from smart lists that are based on project type, buffer mode, favorite scripts, or anything you fancy, and run them in compilation mode, in as few keystrokes as possible, without memorizing key bindings, autocompleting with
+Helm or Ivy.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->